 The Purple Gang and the Oakland Sugar House Gang emerged in Detroit almost simultaneously.
 The boys grew up in a neighborhood was known as Paradise Valley in Detroit’s lower east side, and most of them went to Bishop School.
 There they begun hanging together and coordinate in petty crimes that such as shoplifting and burglary from local Jewish merchants.

 Once they graduated from school the two groups joined forces distilling liquor at the Oakland Sugar House located on Oakland Street.
-The gang was really a loose confederation, hiring themselves out to differed syndicate crime organizations.
+The gang was really a loose confederation, hiring themselves out to different syndicate crime organizations.
 However, they established the entire Southeast Michigan region as their territory for smuggling booze from Canada.
 Their favorite merchandise was a Canadian whiskey called Old Log Cabin which was in demand by Al Capone in Chicago.

 An Isolated and Remote Shore of Whiskey Harbor

-The area now denoted has Whiskey Harbor is a picturesque rocky shoreline with mud flats and low lying marshy areas inland.
+The area now denoted has Whiskey Harbor is a picturesque rocky shoreline with mudflats and low lying marshy areas inland.
 It was owned by the Kernan family since 1902 and thought to be used primarily for cattle grazing.

 Local lore tells that this isolated spot had been the rendezvous point for whiskey smuggling since the 1890s.
-So it’s no surprise that during prohibition that the spot was the drop off point for good Canadian Whiskey brought over from Ontario.
-It was thought that there was dredging done to allow fast moving speed boats to drop their cargo right on-shore.
+So it’s no surprise that during prohibition that the spot was the drop-off point for good Canadian Whiskey brought over from Ontario.
+It was thought that there was dredging done to allow fast-moving speed boats to drop their cargo right on-shore.
 Whiskey Harbor was one of the Southeast Michigan locations that accounted for an estimated 75% of all the alcohol smuggled into the United States during Prohibition.
-By 1929 booze running was Detroit’s second largest industry, netting $215 million per year.
+By 1929 booze running was Detroit’s second-largest industry, netting $215 million per year.

 The Harbor Beach Times featured a note about Whiskey Harbor in 1940.
 The article was about the new M-25 Scenic Highway.
 The newspaper said that barrels of whiskey were lost in the harbor during the smuggling era in the 1920’s.
 In 1933, Congress passed a resolution proposing a 21st Amendment to the Constitution that would repeal the 18th.
 It was ratified by the end of 1933, ending the Prohibition era.